rcedgar/rdrp_tree_experiments/README.md

 ## Installation

 Clone the repository.
 Add `rdrp_tree_experiments/binaries` to your path.
-Download the megacc binary from the MEGA web site: [https://www.megasoftware.net/](https://www.megasoftware.net/).
+Download the `megacc` binary from the MEGA web site: [https://www.megasoftware.net/](https://www.megasoftware.net/) and copy to the `binaries/` directory.

 ## Running the analyses